 Money magazine had a good article this month about the perceptions of husbands and wives when it comes to money.
-You can read the article, Men Women + Money, in it’s entirety online.
-This article picks up on some of the basic misunderstandings between spouses and money.
+The article picks up on some of the fundamental misunderstandings between spouses and money.

-When husbands were polled with questions regarding their wives concerns about saving for retirement, saving for emergencies, paying off debt, or having the right investments, the men consistently underrated their wives.
-For most of the responses 27 – 45% of the men believed their wives cared about the issues, but when polled 48 – 68% of the wives showed concern.
+When Money Magazine polled husbands regarding their wives’ concerns about saving for retirement, saving for emergencies, paying off debt, or having suitable investments, the men consistently underrated their wives.
+27 – 45% of the men believed their wives cared about the issues, but when polled, 48 – 68% of the wives showed concern.

 Even 68% seems like a low-ball number to me.
 Why aren’t 100% of women concerned about retirement and saving for emergencies?
 Do women still have the 1950s belief that their husbands will support them and take care of their needs until the day they die?